gjandebeur/Genome_Skimming_Pipeline/README.md

 aligned.sam - minimap2 output
 alignment_sorted - SAMtools sorted aligned file
 **stats.txt - SAMtools flagstat output (total reads, aligned reads, alignment %)**

+### After Pipeline

+To extract the stats out of the pileup output from modkit, run the rna_modificationcount.R Rscript.
+Change the codes and any other important features to be DNA focused rather than RNA.